-From your wardrobe and after-work plans, to your eyes and everything in between: a new season always requires a lot of adjusting.
-Going back to work, waving the summer goodbye and saying hello to itchy autumn eyes isn't easy.
-But fear not; our handy guide of tips on how to manage autumnal weather and contact lenses has you covered.
+From your wardrobe and after-work plans to your eyes and everything in between: a new season always requires a lot of adjusting.
+Waving goodbye to the long, summer days and saying hello to the shorter and darker season of autumn, plus those itchy, dry eyes isn't always easy.
+But fear not; our handy guide of tips on how to manage autumnal weather and contact lenses while soothing any symptoms has you covered.

 Itchy, watery eyes

-Autumn often reinvites an uninvited guest everyone could do without: hayfever.
+Autumn often brings along an uninvited guest we could all do without: hay fever.
 Between brown leaves falling and blasts of wind, your eyes don't get time to breathe.
-Equally, not looking after your eyes properly in the cold weather can also cause them to dry out and feel uncomfortable.
-Here are our tips to end the watery itch:
+Equally, not looking after your eyes properly in the cold weather can also cause them to dry out.

-- Stay room temperature-perfect: It's cold outside, so setting the aircon to hot will let you be warm and cosy.
-But since it blows dry, hot air, it might dry out your eyes and make your contact lenses feel uncomfortable.
-Reach for a snug blanket or chunky knit instead, believe us- your eyes (and your electricity bill) will thank you!
+- Stay room temperature-perfect: It's getting chillier outside, so blasting the air conditioner on hot might seem like the best way to stay warm and cosy.
+Sadly, this isn't a great idea for your eyes, and can quickly dry them out, making your contact lenses feel uncomfortable.
+Reach for a snug blanket or chunky knit instead, believe us - your eyes (and your electricity bill) will thank you!

 - Clean up: Keep all allergens and dust particles at bay by wiping your shelves with a damp cloth, changing your bedsheets and washing your clothes regularly.

-- See your GP more often: If you experience chronic pain, hayfever, fatigue or dry eyes, keeping in touch with your doctor is key.
-There might be an underlying cause for some of the symptoms you are experiencing, and getting a quick diagnosis is the best way forward.
+- See your GP more often: If you experience chronic pain, hay fever, fatigue or dry eyes, staying in touch with your doctor is key.
+There might be an underlying cause for some of the symptoms you're experiencing, and getting a quick diagnosis is the best way forward.

 Rest your eyes

 Tiredness has an impact on the entire body, but your eyes are the first to signal it.
 Eye fatigue can be such a pain, so here are some things to do to keep it at bay: